apify/apify-docs/content/academy/anti_scraping/techniques/rate_limiting.md

 In cases when a higher number of requests is expected for the crawler, using a [proxy]({{@link anti_scraping/proxies.md}}) and rotating the IPs is essential to let the crawler run as smoothly as possible and avoid being blocked.

-## [](#handling-rate-limiting) Dealing with sites which have rate-limiting
+## [](#dealing-with-rate-limiting) Dealing rate limiting with proxy/session rotating

+The most popular and effective way of avoiding rate-limiting issues is by rotating [proxies]({{@link anti_scraping/proxies.md}}) after every **n** number of requests, which makes your scraper appear as if it is making requests from various different places.
+Since the majority of rate-limiting solutions are based on IP addresses, rotating IPs allows a scraper to make large amounts to a website without getting restricted.

-In the Apify SDK, you can use [`browserPoolOptions.retireBrowserAfterPageCount`](https://github.com/apify/browser-pool#features) for browser-based crawlers (Puppeteer/Playwright) to retire a browser instance after a certain number of requests have been sent from it.
-This will prevent the browser instance from sending too many requests to the page, avoiding the potential of hitting rate-limiting issues:
+In the Apify SDK, proxies are automatically rotated for you when you use `proxyConfiguration` and a [**SessionPool**]((https://sdk.apify.com/docs/api/session-pool)) within a crawler.
+The SessionPool handles a lot of the nitty gritty of proxy rotating, especially with [browser based crawlers]({{@link puppeteer_playwright.md}}) by retiring a browser instance after a certain number of requests have been sent from it in order to use a new proxy (a browser instance must be retired in order to use a new proxy).

+Here is an example of these features being used in a **PuppeteerCrawler** instance:

 ```JavaScript
 import Apify from 'apify';